Skip to Content

 Star Raindrops

-“Beach Aurora” was peaceful, giving the impression of being near the sea with waves projected onto the floor, lapping at visitors’ feet as the Northern Lights dance overhead.
+“Starry Beach” was peaceful, giving the impression of being near the sea with waves projected onto the floor, lapping at visitors’ feet.

 “Wave” gave the impression of being separated by a glass wall from a wave room.
 Waves form and then smash against the glass.